lestece/myKTCN/README.md

 - __black__ has been kept as the main color for most of the generic text so that a good background contrast is always present.

-- __#ecebeb (greysh color)__ has been used as the background color for the cards and some page sections (to create some separation with the rest of the content).
+- __#ecebeb (greyish color)__ has been used as the background color for the cards and some page sections (to create some separation from the rest of the content).

 - - -

 - #### ICONS
   Icons were needed for the social media links, recipe specifications and buttons.
-They've all have been taken from [FontAwesome](https://fontawesome.com/).
+They've all been taken from [FontAwesome](https://fontawesome.com/).

 - - -
 - #### TYPOGRAPHY

 - For the headings, I wanted a font that was delicate but bold and that would attract attention without taking too much away from the rest of the text.
 So I choose __Playfair Display__ for these purposes.

 - The font chosen for the body is __Josefin Sans__, inspired by geometric sans serif designs from the 1920s.
-It's an easy to read font and it pairs very well with Playfair Display.
+It's an easy-to-read font and it pairs very well with Playfair Display.

-All fonts have been imported in the project from [Google Fonts](https://fonts.google.com/).
+All fonts have been imported into the project from [Google Fonts](https://fonts.google.com/).

 - - -
 - #### IMAGES

-The hero images that introduce the homepage, the browse recipes page and the cookbook page, have been taken from [Unsplash](https://unsplash.com) and uploaded on [Cloudinary](https://cloudinary.com/) as persistent file store.
+The hero images that introduce the homepage, the browse recipes page and the cookbook page, have been taken from [Unsplash](https://unsplash.com) and uploaded on [Cloudinary](https://cloudinary.com/) as a persistent file store.

 - - -
 - #### MOCKUPS